Zero Waste Week 2020 – What’s in your lunchbox?

 So, we are asking you to think about lunch.

-Go zero waste for lunch to be in with a chance to win
+Go zero waste for lunch

 We are challenging the people of Bristol to aim for a zero-waste lunch for Zero Waste Week 2020.
 What do you eat and how do you transport it?
 What conscious decisions can you make to try and reduce your waste from one meal a day?